ijlyttle/qfmtr/README.md

 #> [1] "20"
 ```

-Next, you can use the **httr** package to build your URL, attaching the query.
+Thus, you can use the **httr** package to build your URL, attaching the query.

 ``` r
 url <- parse_url("https://useful.site.com/service")